GWCustom/bfabric-web-app-template/README.md

 ## About The Project

-The `bfabric-web-app-template` serves as an example project built using the [`bfabric-web-app`](https://github.com/GWCustom/bfabric-web-apps) Python library.
+The `bfabric_web_app_template` serves as an example project built using the [`bfabric-web-app`](https://github.com/GWCustom/bfabric-web-apps) Python library.
 This template demonstrates how to quickly set up a web app that integrates with the B-Fabric Laboratory Information Management System (LIMS).
 It provides a starting point for developers to build their custom applications.

 We offer **two templates**: